 School history and 25th anniversary

 The school is set in pleasant and spacious grounds.
 We have a large school field and the school boundary is marked by a wooded area.
-Outdoor learning is something that is very important at Woodland Grange and we make the most of our surroundings.
+Outdoor learning is something that is very important at Woodland Grange, and we make the most of our surroundings.

 In 2015 we opened our preschool.
-It comprises of a separate classroom area including kitchen and outdoor space.
-One of the most recent addition to the school building was the 'Barnes building' which opened in 2017.
+It consists of a separate classroom area including kitchen and outdoor space.
+One of the most recent additions to the school building was the 'Barnes building' which opened in 2017.
 A wooden building consisting of 2 classrooms with cloakroom and toilets.
 It was named after our Beverley Barnes who was our Chair of Governors from 1991 when the school was first opened.

 1991 - 2016

 We are delighted to be celebrating our 25th Anniversary.
 We have lots of exciting things planned to celebrate this special birthday.
 Please send any photographs or memories using the email@example.com email address.
 There is even a Facebook page!
 Many thanks to the past staff members and pupils who have set it up and contributed to it so far, it really is fantastic to hear about your memories of our school.

 We enjoyed working with Sinfonia Viva on a special music project.
 The children wrote, performed and recorded their own school song '25 years ago'.
 It was brilliant!
 We have also updated our large mural in the hall.
 The children worked with a local artist to create a torn paper masterpiece using the theme of local wildlife.
 We even had a special, commemorative coin created which each child took home as part of the commemoration.

 Click on the link to read about the beginnings of our school (thanks to Miss Butcher)